Narmeenalkatab/DjangoX/README.md

+>## LAB -  DjangoX

+Project: snacks
+Author: Narmeen Katab

+PORT - 8000
+How to initialize/run your application (where applicable)

+ __python manage.py runserver__

+Tests
+How do you run tests?

+__python manage.py test snacks__

-> A batteries-included Django starter project.
+ A batteries-included Django starter project.
 To learn more try the books [Django for Beginners](https://djangoforbeginners.com), [Django for APIs](https://djangoforapis.com), and [Django for Professionals](https://djangoforprofessionals.com).

 https://github.com/wsvincent/djangox/assets/766418/a73ea730-a7b4-4e53-bf51-aa68f6816d6a